Generic Name: Fosphenytoin sodium

 Adverse Events During All Clinical Trials

-Fosphenytoin has been administered to 859 individuals during all clinical trials.
+Fosphenytoin sodium injection has been administered to 859 individuals during all clinical trials.
 All adverse events seen at least twice are listed in the following, except those already included in previous tables and listings.
 Events are further classified within body system categories and enumerated in order of decreasing frequency using the following definitions: frequent adverse events are defined as those occurring in greater than 1/100 individuals; infrequent adverse events are those occurring in 1/100 to 1/1000 individuals.

 Body as a Whole: Frequent: fever, injection-site reaction, infection, chills, face edema, injection-site pain; Infrequent: sepsis, injection-site inflammation, injection-site edema, injection-site hemorrhage, flu syndrome, malaise, generalized edema, shock, photosensitivity reaction, cachexia, cryptococcosis.